 Dental implants have shown through research, they yield dependable results for long-term replacement of missing teeth in adults.
 Dental implants are made of titanium and are surgically placed into the jawbone.
 Following placement, the implants fuse with the bone in a process called osseointegration.
 Once properly integrated, dental implants do not slip out of place as with dentures.
 Dental implants are also more difficult to distinguish from natural teeth.

 The surgical placement of the implants mirrors a natural tooth and root system, providing important stimulation to the jaw bone.
 The stimulation prevents bone loss, and their titanium composition means the implants are resistant to decay.

 Dental implant technology has been used to replace missing teeth in adults for more than 20 years.
 As technology continues to develop and improve, patients who received implants in the '80s and '90s still report functionality with their implants.

-To learn more about dental implants in Worthington, OH call Dr. TJ Miller II today.
+To learn more about dental implants in Worthington, OH make an appointment with Dr. TJ Miller II today.